ey242/star-machines-experiment/README.md

 ## Running the Experiment

 To run the experiment, launch `index.html` on an Internet browser.
-All relevant stimuli to the experiment are included in the `public` folder.